Axter-com/ABetterTranslator/README.md

 #### Max Threads

-By default the programs uses the ProcessorCount to determine the maximum threads to use.
-This options allows the end user to override that option.
-The minimum value is 4, and the maximum value is 400.
+The number of threads to use when issuing translation request.
+The minimum (none negative) value is 4, and the maximum value is 400.
+If this value is set to -1, then the program will use the ProcessorCount to determine the maximum threads to use.

+Default: **-1**

 #### Max Translation Len

 The translation length is used when the program translates many strings in a single translation request.
-This value is set to 10000 by default.
 The minimum value is 255, and the maximum value is 10,000.

+Default: **10000**

 #### Strings-Per-Translation-Req

-This options determines if one string is used per Resx translation request, or if many strings are used per Resx translation request.
-The following are the possible options to select from the combobox window.
+Determines if one string is used per Resx translation request, or if many strings are used per Resx translation request.
+The following are the possible options to select.

 -  [Auto]